Bachelor's Degree in Chemistry

 Materials science combines various disciplines to create new materials.
-As a chemistry student, you’ll learn about the structure and composition of materials, as well as the processes to synthesize and use them.
+Purdue University Northwest’s Bachelor of Science in Chemistry degree program with a concentration in materials science allows you to learn about the structure and composition of materials and the processes to synthesize and use them.

 Complete basic introductory courses and start focusing on material science-specific knowledge and techniques.